Afghan peace negotiator urges new era in ties with Pakistan

 Abdullah and the United States, which brokered the peace deal with the Taliban to start negotiations with the government, have been pressing for talks to be accompanied by a reduction in violence.

+Khan in his meeting with Abdullah “underscored that all Afghan parties must work for reduction in violence leading to ceasefire,” according to a statement.

-The Taliban have refused.
+The Taliban, however, have refused.

 “We call on all sides to agree to seriously reduce violence and protect civilians from further harm as we aim for a comprehensive and permanent ceasefire,” Abdullah said.